JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2017-10-26-kotlin-fp-1-monad-stack.md

 }
 ```

+And we got our architecture complete.

+But it's not super neat, is it?.
 As you can see, we are passing dependencies manually all the way down as function parameters.
 That has an explanation.

 You might have not noticed yet, but **all the functions I have been showing on this `Either` example, are defined at a package level**.
 They do not belong to any instance.
-That’s because on FP, you try to play with pure functions with no side effects, so those functions do not have any need to live under an enclosing class, since there is no shared state and they are not allowed to access any sort of external state.
-Pure functions get a bunch of parameters (dependencies) and provide a result using those.
-That’s all.
+That’s because on FP, you try to play with pure functions with no side effects, so those functions do not have any need to live under an enclosing class, given there is no shared state and they are not allowed to access any sort of external state.
+Pure functions get their parameters (dependencies) passed in, and provide a result using those.

-So, on FP, dependencies are passed as function parameters.
-If you find it convoluted or suboptimal don't worry, a little bit ahead on this article we will find a way to get rid of them.
+So, on FP, **dependencies are passed as function parameters**.
+If you find it convoluted or suboptimal don't worry, a little bit ahead we will find a way to get rid of them.
 (Yay! 🎊)

 If you want to know more about error handling strategies using [Arrow](https://arrow-kt.io/), please take a look at [this section on the official documentation](https://arrow-kt.io/docs/patterns/error_handling/).